Alex-X-Li/MSBC/README.md

 fiducial volume.py: determined the fiducial volume of the bubble chamber with given error tolerence.

-argon_bubble.py: the bubble radius ODEint base on the Kozynets paper and the inital condition is given by the MD simulation.
+argon_bubble.py: the bubble radius ODEint base on the Kozynets paper and the inital condition is given by the LJ fluid MD simulation.